What Peter Dalglish’s Guilty Verdict Means for the #AidToo Movement

 At schools all over Asia, Europe and North America Dalglish made the same speech describing himself as a self-sacrificing humanitarian who abandoned a lucrative career to help children in the developing world.
 He repeats, nearly word for word, that he gave up luxury cars to help children in disaster zones.
 Like this speech at a school in Bali where he describes how dedicating himself to poor children meant, “I would never race around in a convertible BMW in the streets of Vancouver with the top down and there would be no ski chalets.”

 The reality is, he sacrificed nothing.
-Dalglish’s worth is estimated at $7–16 million USD and may be even greater.
-He can afford as many extravagant cars and ski chalets as he wishes.
-When a white privileged man whines about not being able to own a BMW due to his “sacrifice” for poor children, this is a blatant tip-off on the veracity of his “humanitarian spirit.”
-Yet, it seems, no one clued in.
+Dalglish’s worth is estimated to in the millions (USD).
+He can, certainly, afford extravagant cars and ski chalets.
+When a white privileged man whines about not being able to own a BMW due to his “sacrifice” for poor children, this is a blatant tip-off regarding the veracity of his “humanitarian spirit.”

 Why did Dalglish repeat this lie at schools all over the world?